-As previously disclosed, in February 2012, the Company and two of its wholly owned insurance subsidiaries, ASIC and American Bankers Insurance Company of Florida, received subpoenas from the NYDFS regarding the Company's lender-placed insurance business and related document retention practices.
-Over the next several months, the Company responded to the subpoenas, participated in depositions, responded to additional information requests from the NYDFS on the Company's lender-placed insurance program and, along with other companies in the industry, participated in public hearings conducted by the NYDFS.
-The Company was subsequently served with an order by the NYDFS requiring the Company to propose and justify amended rates for its lender-placed insurance products sold in the State of New York, to which it responded in early July 2012.
-The Company has since engaged in discussions with the NYDFS and provided additional information concerning its lender-placed insurance program in the State of New York.
-Proposed changes to the program would affect annual lender-placed hazard and real estate owned policies issued in the State of New York, which accounted for approximately \$79,000 and \$64,000 of Assurant Specialty Property's net earned premiums for Twelve Months 2012 and Twelve Months 2011, respectively.
-The Company's discussions with the NYDFS concerning this matter are continuing.
+As previously disclosed, on March 21, 2013, the Company and two of its wholly owned subsidiaries, ASIC and ABIC, reached an agreement with the NYDFS regarding the Company's lender-placed insurance business in the State of New York.
+Under the terms of the agreement, and without admitting or denying any wrongdoing, ASIC made a \$14,000 (non taxdeductible) settlement payment to the NYDFS.
+In addition, among other things, ASIC and ABIC agreed to modify certain business practices in accordance with requirements that apply to all New York-licensed lender-placed insurers of properties in the state, and filed their new lender-placed program and new rates in New York.
+Proposed changes to the program would affect annual lender-placed hazard and real estate owned policies issued in the State of New York, which accounted for approximately \$101,000 and \$79,000 of Assurant Specialty Property's net earned premiums for Twelve Months 2013 and 2012, respectively.